WordPress/gutenberg/packages/components/src/disabled/README.md

 Disabled is a component which disables interaction with descendant tabbable or focusable DOM elements.
 Pointer interaction, keyboard focus/tab and events are disabled.

+## A note on Accessibility

+Usage of this component should be implemented with caution.
+If the component being disabled is still intenteded to be perceivable then, when using this component, you must provide a suitable alternative presentation for users of assitive technologies.

 ## Usage

 Assuming you have a form component, you can disable all form inputs by wrapping the form with `<Disabled>`.